Do you have an annualized business development plan?

-- Telemarketing (not cold-calls, but strategic follow-up to networking encounters, mail, email, etc.)
+- Telemarketing (not just cold-calls, but strategic follow-up to mail/email, etc.)

-- Create a annualized plan [get sample template: free download]
+Create a 12-month “business development calendar” [see sample free download]

 It is also true that developing new business requires the development of new business relationships.
-This is a process rather than a one-time-event, and it takes time – some experts have even identified the “rule of seven,” which states you will, on average, need to interact with a prospect seven times before getting serious consideration; others say it happens between the fifth and twelfth contact.
+This is a process rather than a one-time-event, and it takes time – some experts have even identified the “rule of seven,” which states you will, on average, need to interact with a prospect seven times before getting serious consideration; others say it takes an average of eight touches before scheduling a serious conversation or meeting.
 Whatever the actual number might be, only those who persistently maintain their effort will achieve optimum success.